x4Cx58x54/writing/docs/web/javascript-the-definitive-guide.md

 var empty = [];
 var primes = [empty, true, 1.1, Math.PI+1, ];
 ```
-Array constuctor:
+Array constructor:
 ```js
 var a = new Array();
 var a = new Array(10);
 var a = new Array(1 ,2, 3, true, "this");
 ```
-The only patameter for `Array()` specifies the length.
-If there is more than one parameters, they are the array elements.
+The only parameter for `Array()` specifies the length.
+If there is more than one parameter, they are the array elements.

 ### Arrays as Objects

 JavaScript arrays are a special type of object.
 When accessing elements like `a[1]`, the index becomes a string `"1"`.
 You can index the array with non-index numbers like real number or even strings, and they are treated like normal object properties.
-There is no "Out Of Bound" error, and when accessing an nonexistent property, you simply get `undefined`.
+There is no "Out Of Bound" error, and when accessing a nonexistent property, you simply get `undefined`.
 What is special about arrays is that they automatically update `length` property for you.

 ### Sparse Array